OppNHeimer/you-too-can-animate/readme.md

 ![new code pen](./images/code_pen_new.gif)

-In the new editor you'll notice three text areas at the top with the headings 'HTML', 'CSS', and 'JS'.
+In the new editor you will notice three text areas at the top with the headings 'HTML', 'CSS', and 'JS'.
 Hypertext Markup Language, Cascading Style Sheets, and JavaScript are standard languages used to create web pages and applications.
 HTML describes the content and structure of a webpage and CSS describes the style or presentation of that HTML.
 Ignore the JS section for this tutorial.

 ### HTML